postnl/postnl-magento2/SECURITY.md

 ## Supported Versions

 We will dive into any security related issue as long as your Magento version is still supported by Magento.
-If you are running a Magento version that is not supported by Magento, you can contact us for a quote at sales@tig.nl.
+If you are running a Magento version that is not supported by Magento and you wish to upgrade to the latest version, you can contact us for a quote at sales@tig.nl

 ## Reporting a Vulnerability